|Thursday, February 1, 2018|

 Audrius Polikaitis PhD, Assistant Vice President of Health Information Technology and CIO, University of Illinois Hospital Health Sciences System (Chicago)

-Michael Restuccia MBA, VP & CIO, University of Pennsylvania Health System
+Michael Restuccia MBA, Senior Vice President and Chief Information Officer, University of Pennsylvania Health System

 Provider Spotlight Presentation